12 Ways to Raise Funds for Startups in India

 • Bank Loans: If you have a solid business plan and financial history, approaching a bank for a loan could be a viable option to raise $100k, especially if you don’t want to give up equity.

-Each of these methods has its pros and cons, so it’s important to evaluate your business needs and choose the option that aligns with your goals.
+Each of these methods has its pros and cons, so it’s essential to evaluate your business needs and choose the option that aligns with your goals.

 Nipun Jain